icedpygui/IcedPyGui/README.md

 * IPG widgets
     * DatePicker - compact and resizable
     * SelectableText - all mouse buttons supported
-    * Table - Currently simple with easily loaded with a list of dictionaries
+    * Table - Currently simple, easily loaded with a list of dictionaries

 * More to come in the near future